Catiana Vitanza

 Catiana S. "Cat" Vitanza (born October 2, 1990 in Los Angeles, California) is an American professional soccer player.
-She currently is a free agent.
+She currently is a soccer coach.
 She also holds Italian citizenship.

 Early life

 Catiana started her career playing in AYSO, AYSO Allstars, and Coast Soccer Premier League.
 She attended Oak Park High School (California) and played on the women's Varsity soccer team where they became CIF Participant and Tri Valley League Champions.

 Playing career

 ŽFK Mašinac PZP

 Vitanza began her professional career in Nis, Serbia when she signed with top women's club ŽFK Mašinac PZP Niš in 2007.
 In signing with the club, she made history (along with her sister Aricca Vitanza) by becoming the first female American players to play in the Balkans.
 She played with Mašinac for their 2006/2007 season, coming in second place in the league.
 In 2008, Vitanza again signed with the club and helped them become champions of the Serbian Prva Liga as well as win the Serbian League Cup.
 She went on to aid Mašinac in UEFA Women's Champions League 2008–09 (formerly known as 2008–09 UEFA Women's Cup).